 A Pizza Wheel

-Stand-Alone Outdoor Oven: Ooni 3 Pizza Oven
+A Stand-Alone Outdoor Pizza Oven

-Cast Iron Skillet for Pizza Pan
+A Cast Iron Skillet (for Pan Pizza)

 My Foolproof Pan Pizza is one of my most popular recipes of all time, and for good reason.
 It allows you to re-create crisp-edged, flavor-packed pizzeria-style pan pizza at home with no kneading, no stretching, and no real experience required.

 The only thing you need is a pan to bake it in.
 I typically recommend a cast iron skillet.
 The only problem is that with a cast iron skillet, you'll most likely have to finish off the pizza on the stovetop to get proper crispness in the bottom crust.
-For a single-use tool that'll do the job better at the cost of less versatility, go with a dedicated pizza pan like this one at Amazon.
+For a single-use tool that'll do the job better at the cost of less versatility, go with a dedicated pizza pan like this one.

 Rimmed Baking Sheet for Square (Sicilian) or Grandma Pies

 Making pizza for a crowd?
 Nothing beats a big ol' square pie (often referred to as a Sicilian) to feed a party with minimal effort and maximum deliciousness.
 Best part is, you don't even need a pizza stone or steel.
 All you need is an inexpensive rimmed aluminum baking sheet at Amazon (which, of course, is also the best tool for roasting chickens, vegetables, and, well, pretty much anything else).